 “I don’t want to help orphans,” said no person ever.
 But if just thinking of Little ol’ Orphan Annie doesn’t pull at those heartstrings enough to really make you go out and do something, let’s look at some stats.
 According to UNICEF (the United Nations Children’s Emergency Fund) there are 153 million orphans worldwide.
-Just to put that into perspective, that’s enough to form a country with a population larger than our new buddy, Russia.
+Just to put that into perspective, that’s enough to form a country with a population larger than our new BFF country, Russia.

 This is an issue that crosses borders, racial divides and economic classes, and is beyond any child’s control.
 What’s more, the implications of being an orphan are both incredibly dispiriting and far reaching.
 Many children living as orphans face struggles that range from medical needs to developmental delays and they often face exploitation, as orphans make up a large portion of the children sold into sex slavery or forced into combat.
 And because so often they do not receive adequate personal interaction or a loving environment, many kids also don’t have the resources or gain the skills (personal or professional) to actually make it out in the world as adults.
 This often leads to a life of crime, prostitution or even suicide.